sdondley/Dist-Zilla-for-Beginners/tutorial3.md

 # The `dist.ini` File

-In the previous section, we analogized `Dist::Zilla` to a factory for producing module distributions, imagining the various plugins deployed by `Dist::Zilla` as robots which do some pre-defined bit of work on the module as it travels down the assembly line, shaping it into a finished produce ready for distribution.
+In the previous chapter, we analogized `Dist::Zilla` to a factory for producing module distributions, imagining the various plugins deployed by `Dist::Zilla` as robots which do some pre-defined bit of work on the module as it travels down the assembly line, shaping it into a finished produce ready for distribution.